The Land Council started by people coming together to think and talk for the future. They made the art centre in 2005 for all Anindilyakwa people.

 The art centre is for people to come and learn, we learn (teach) new people from the community to make art the old ways.

 The art centre is good for community, not everyone is an artist or interested in learning the old ways.
 It’s important that we teach them so they can make baskets and dilly bags too.
 The old people left us this for the future.

-Our main studios are on Angurgu community, a half hour drive from the Alyangula mining township.
-In 2018, the art centre opened a new Men's space at the new Anindilyakwa Land Council cultural centre.
+Our main studios are in Angurugu community, a half hour drive from the Alyangula mining township.
+In 2018, Anindilyakwa Arts opened a new Men's Art space at the new Anindilyakwa Land Council cultural centre.

-Anindilyakwa Art Centre visit Umbakumba community three times a week and Milyakburra community on Bikerton Island once a fortnight for creative development and purchasing of independently crafted artworks.
+Umbakumba Art Centre officially opened full time in 2020.
+Anindilyakwa Arts visits Milyakburra community on Bickerton Island once a fortnight for creative development and purchasing of independently crafted artworks.